eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

     iox::runtime::PoshRuntime::initRuntime("some_unique_application_name");

-### Topics
+### Service description

-A topic in iceoryx defines the data to be transmitted and is uniquely identified by three string identifiers.
+A ``ServiceDescription`` in iceoryx represents the data to be transmitted and is uniquely identified by three string identifiers.

 1. ``Group`` name
 2. ``Instance`` name